LeoneVi/P2P-Downloader-Java/README.md

 ```
 Thus, to request the torrent metadata for `redsox.jpg`, the client must send a UDP message containing the string `GET redsox.jpg.torrent` (with or without a newline at the end) to the torrent server.

-This UDP-based torrent server is running at `<date.cs.umass.edu, 19876>`.
-Just like in Part A, we strongly encourage you to run your own server on your local machine.
+This UDP-based torrent server runs on port 19876.

 **Torrent metadata response format**: The response to the request for torrent metadata is in the following format: